Please join us in January 2024 for the workshop, "Sustainable Recovery of North American Birds"

 Please email us if funding is a barrier to your participation (r2rbirds@gmail.com)!

+LODGING AT NCTC IS CLOSE TO CAPACITY.
 Reserve a room in the “Road to Recovery Workshop” guest block at NCTC by phone (304-876-7900).
 Lodging is $201 and includes breakfast, lunch, and dinner.
-A shuttle may be available (pending demand) to and from the Dulles Airport for $100.
-Depending on the number of people who need a shuttle and their travel times on January 16 and 19, R2R will be arranging a shuttle schedule.
-We will also facilitate a spreadsheet for people to coordinate travel (coming soon).
 Click here for more information on lodging and meals at NCTC.

 Workshop Themes

 This workshop will be composed of keynote plenary presentations, panel discussions, and dynamic discussions in breakout sessions.
-See the draft agenda at the link below.
+See the agendas above for specific information.

 Keynote Speakers